roh-ann23/Cars_Blog/README.md

 - **Express:** Web application framework for Node.js.
 - **MongoDB:** NoSQL database for storing car information.
 - **EJS:** Templating engine for generating HTML markup with JavaScript.
+- **Bootstrap:** Frontend framework for building responsive and mobile-first websites with HTML, CSS, and JavaScript.

 ## Endpoints